What Should My Blood Sugar Be?

 Why should I check my blood sugar?

 Monitoring your own blood sugar levels with a meter is a good thing to do.
-It helps you see how food, physical activity, and medicine affect your blood sugar levels.
-The readings can help you manage your type 2 diabetes day by day or even hour by hour.
+It helps you see how food, physical activity, and medicine affect your blood sugar levels at a given point in time.
+The readings can help you control your blood sugar day by day or even hour by hour.
 Keep a record of your test results and review them with your doctor at every visit.

 How do I test my own blood sugar?